john-a-ellis/GoalKeeper-Dev/assets/faq.md

 - Provide increasingly personalized recommendations over time

 ### What is the source of the MEL's knowledge?
-Our MEL is trained on transcripts from leading YouTube channels and research papers focused on neuroscience, psychology, and personal growth.
+MEL is trained on transcripts from leading YouTube channels and research papers focused on neuroscience, psychology, and personal growth.
 This ensures that recommendations are grounded in current scientific understanding of human potential and development.

 ### How private and secure are my interactions?
 - All personal data is encrypted